Khovd Province

+Islam is a significant religion practiced by around 10–15% of the population, namely the Kazakhs and a small minority of Uyghurs.

 Population

 Khovd is distinguished by its multi-cultural population.
 It is home to more than 17 nationalities and ethnicities.
 Each of these groups has its own distinct traditional dwelling and settlement pattern, dress and other cultural distinctions, literary, artistic, and musical traditions.

-The Khovd aimag population growth stopped in 1991, then migration out of the aimag (approx. 20,000 in 1992-2004) compensated the natural increase and confined aimag’s population within the limits of 87 thousand to 92 thousand since.
+The Khovd aimag population growth stopped in 1991, then migration out of the aimag (approx. 20,000 in 1992-2004) compensated the natural increase and confined aimag's population within the limits of 87 thousand to 92 thousand since.

 Climate

 Khovd is notorious for its harsh weather, for temperatures regularly reach as high as 40 C during summer and as low as −30 C during winter.
 The climate is dry, as it receives approximately the same average annual precipitation as Phoenix, Arizona.